 There are four main types of loans, each having different features and benefits.
 The main types are credit limit, flooring, installment, and lease.
 A lending company might want to offer consumer loans as installment loans and automobile leases at the same time, that company would need two loan types.
 LoanPro helps lenders accomplish this.
 The four types of loans we offer are:

-This is a type of loan where there is a set maximum amount that can be borrowed (credit limit).
-Regular payments are typically made on the the loan, but funds can be advanced throughout the life of the loan up to the credit limit on the loan.
-This is different than a revolving line of credit in that you will be required to enter a term for the loan and the loan is designed to end at a particular point.
+A credit limit loan has a set maximum amount of money that can be borrowed (credit limit).
+Regular payments are made on the loan, but the funds can be advanced throughout the life of the loan.
+This is different than a revolving line of credit because a credit limit is designed to close at some point in the future.

 A flooring loan helps a company stock their inventory.
 For example, a brand new car dealership needs to fill their "floor" with cars.
 To do this, they could get a flooring loan that funds a large purchase of cars so the new dealership has cars to sell.
 These loans are typically paid back quickly (most come due around 90 days).
 A payment on a flooring loan is called a curtailment.

 Installment loans are the most common types of loans.
 Installment loans can finance many things (cars, technology, etc.).These loans have a definite length and repayment schedule.
 This means the loan will be repaid by regular, predetermined payments or installments.

 When a customer signs a lease they are not agreeing to pay on the principal value, they are agreeing to make payments that cover the depreciation of an asset.
 For example, many people lease cars, rather than get an installment loan or purchase them, because cars can lose value over time.
 Lease payments include a lease charge or a rent charge portion which is how the lender makes a profit.
 The ownership of a lease is never transferred to the lessee.